Arsenic-safe drinking water and antioxidants for the management of arsenicosis patients

 Most (97.8%) of the respondents could not inform about the method used for measuring arsenic concentration of their tube wells.
 But majority of the study subjects replied correctly regarding painted color of the tube wells.

 Above 96% of the respondents of each group reported that health professional advised them to abstain from drinking water of red-marked tube wells.
-Of them 100% of the Group I respondents and 98% of the Group II respondents didn’t use the water of red-marked tube wells for drinking and cooking purposes; while 100% respondents of Group III and IV still using red-marked tube wells for drinking purpose (Table II).
+Of them 100% of the Group I respondents and 98% of the Group II respondents did not use the water of red-marked tube wells for drinking and cooking purposes; while 100% respondents of Group III and IV still using red-marked tube wells for drinking purpose (Table II).

 Almost all the respondents knew about arsenicosis.
 Regarding a supplementary question on sources of information the participant reported that doctors and health workers made them aware about the disease.